-Recent choreography credits include La Traviata and Man of La Mancha for Central City Opera (where he recently served as Resident Fight Choreographer and Stage Combat Instructor), Mauritius, Romeo and Juliet, A View From the Bridge for Lamar University, Macbeth for Festival 56, and Dutchman for Eastern Illinois University.
+Recent choreography credits include La Traviata and Man of La Mancha for Central City Opera (where he served as Resident Fight Choreographer and Stage Combat Instructor), The Curious Incident of The Dog in the Night-Time, Mauritius, Romeo and Juliet, A View From the Bridge for Lamar University, Macbeth for Festival 56, and Dutchman for Eastern Illinois University.
 He has taught acting, movement, stage combat, voice, Shakespeare performance, and musical theatre for such institutions as Valparaiso University, Eastern Illinois University, University of Findlay, Wichita State University, DePaul University, Coe College, Drake University, Western Illinois University, Simpson College and The University of North Carolina School of the Arts.
 Brian has also taught at several SAFD workshops, including the Lonestar Smash, Texas Intensive, Cease & Desist Workshop, National Stage Combat Workshop, Carnage in the Corn, Winter Wonderland Workshop, Rumble in the Rockies, and the Central Illinois Stage Combat Workshop.
 His book A History of Contemporary Stage Combat, 1969-Today will be published by Routledge in 2020.

 - SAG-AFTRA, AEA